Scale Your Localization with GitHub Actions

 git push -u origin setup/localization-workflow

-- Go to repository → Settings → Secrets → Actions
+- Navigate to your repository's Settings → Secrets → Actions

 LINGODOTDEV_API_KEY